sodapopcan/vials/README.md

 This will run `mix phx.new my_project` as normal, then `cd my_project` and remove the favicon.

-Vial files are named after their mix task name and saved in `~/.vials`, `~/vials`, or `$VIAL_PATH` (see [options](#options) for more).
+Vials files are named after their mix task name and saved in `~/.vials`, `~/vials`, or `$VIAL_PATH` (see [options](#options) for more).

 Positional arguments passed to the wrapped task are available as `@1`, `@2`, and